-“Flexible Information Acquisition in Large Coordination Games” (under revision)
+“Flexible Information Acquisition in Large Coordination Games” (under revision; new version coming soon)

 Working Paper 2018:30, Department of Economics, Lund University, 2018.